 The night before fall and spring final exams, faculty and staff serve up a sumptuous late-night breakfast to students in need of a study break.

-Give your heart to Hood day
+Give Your Heart to Hood Day

 During Give Your Heart to Hood Day, the campus community comes together and volunteers time and energy to projects that benefit the College.
+Flowers in the color of the graduating class are generally planted around the Pergola.

 Graduating seniors are honored each year on the eve of Commencement at this event that includes a featured speaker, readings by students, music, class reflections and a traditional light ceremony in which a circle of seniors share candle flames with their classmates.
 They then pass the light to a member of the rising senior class.